-- 6. Cam switches 5 and 6 control the sanitizer and rinse pumps respectively.
+- 4. Cam switch 3 controls the drain function.
+At the end of the 46-second wash cycle, cam switch 3 energizes the drain pump allowing the drain pump motor to drain the wash water out of the machine.
+Cam switch 3 also increments the rack counter by one each cycle. - 5.
+Cam switch 4 controls the water valve solenoid on the water supply to flush/fill the machine.
+At the end of the wash cycle the drain pump energizes (to pump the wash water out through the drain).
+With the drain pump stopped- the machine begins to fill for the rinse cycle.
+Once the machine has refilled sufficiently, the pump motor restarts continuing the rinse portion of the cycle as the filling of the wash tank completes. - 6.
+Cam switches 5 and 6 control the sanitizer and rinse pumps respectively.
 They turn ON at the beginning of the rinse cycle and run for a few seconds to provide sufficient sanitizer and rinse aid for the rinse cycle.
 These cams can be adjusted as necessary for proper chemical dosage.
 See section 4.1.1 Cam Adjustment - 7.
-Cam switch 8 operates the optional sustainer heater.
-This cam assures that the sustainer heater only turns on when the dishmachine is not in a cycle.
+Cam switch 8 operates the wash tank heater.
+This cam assures that the wash tank heater only turns on when the dishmachine is not in a cycle.
 This prevents the machine from drawing too much electrical current at any one time.